yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ## ABOUT THIS WEBSITE

 This website is an interactive quiz for users to score themselves on their knowledge of the FIFA World Cup.
-There are only 12 historic questions, with each question have 2 wrong answers and 1 correct answer.
-Upon completion of the quiz, there is a submit button which returns the the users' score out of a possible 12 points.
+There are 12 historical questions, with each question having 2 wrong answers and 1 correct answer.
+Upon completion of the quiz, the users'score is dispalyed

+out of a possible 12 points.

 Here is the link to the website: [QUIZ - FIFA WORLD CUP]( https://yemoalakija.github.io/QUIZ-FIFA-WORLD-CUP/)